MiyaZhao27/seminar1/README.md

-# This repository contains material and an instruction for seminar 1.
+# Seminar 1 Materials and Instructions

+This repository contains all the materials for Seminar 1.
+You should fork it or clone it to your local drive.
+Below are some instructions to help us get going.

 ## Setting Up GitHub